FarmHackNL/FarmHack/challengers/vechtdal/README.md

 ### Data: Crop-R API

 De Zwolse Stadslanderijen manage their data in [Crop-R](https://www.crop-r.com).
-Crop-R has an extensive API that gives access to a.o. the locations and dimensions of all plots, the activities performed on each plot, current and planned crops, etc.
+Crop-R has an extensive API that gives access to a.o. the locations and dimensions of all plots, the activities performed on each plot, and information about the current and planned crops.

-The API lives at [https://www.crop-r.com/api/v1/](https://www.crop-r.com/api/v1).
-Please note: it is still very much in beta.
+The API lives at [https://www.crop-r.com/api/v1/](https://www.crop-r.com/api/v1/).

+Please note: this is an "internal" API optimized for caching and latency.

 #### Authentication

 You need an auth token to interact wit the API.
+The token is stored in the Crop-R session cookie.
+You can retrieve it as follows

+- [log into Crop-R](https://www.crop-r.com#show_login) using the Farm Hack guest account.
+Send a DM to @ndkv or @AnneFarmHack on [Gitter](https://gitter.im/FarmHackNL/farmhack) to get the credentials.
-First, use the FarmHack account to log into Crop-R at https://www.crop-r.com#show_login.
-Second, locate the Crop-R session cookie through the `Preferences/Settings` of your favourite browser.
-E.g. in Chrome you can find it under `Settings - Show advanced settings - Content settings - All cookies and site data`.
-The auth token is stored in the `sessionid` cookie's `content` field.
-Attach its value to your API call as follows
+- locate the Crop-R `sessionid` cookie in your browser.
+In Chrome you can find it under `Settings - Show advanced settings - Content settings - All cookies and site data`.
+- copy your auth token from the cookie's `content` field.

+Authenticate your requests by adding the `sessionid=XXXXX` parameters as follows

     https://www.crop-r.com/api/v1?format=json&sessionid=XXXXX

+Replace `XXXXX` with the value from your auth token's `content` field.
 You can now request plots, the performed actions, planned events and others.

 #### Retrieve all plots